7 Reasons Startups and Small Businesses Must Pay Attention to Cyber Security

 When it comes to companies that are in the startup phase, protecting data can be a big challenge.
 This is because everyone who is part of the company may not understand the importance of cyber security or the type of data that needs to be protected at all costs.
 There is also limited availability of resources, and the owners prioritize other areas such as marketing, inventory, and supply chain management.
-Cyber criminals know this, and often target startups and small businesses due to this reason.
+Cybercriminals know this and often target startups and small businesses for this reason.

-Many startups don’t even have a cybersecurity policy until they suffer from a data breach, and are clueless about the steps to take forward.
-When that happens, they can suffer from severe financial and reputational damages and may not flourish as a business.
-Let’s look at 7 reasons why startups and small businesses need to pay attention to cyber security and take it seriously right from the start.
+Many startups don’t even have a cybersecurity policy until they suffer from a data breach and are clueless about the steps to take forward.
+When that happens, they can suffer severe financial and reputational damages and may not flourish as a business.
+Let’s look at 7 reasons startups and small businesses need to pay attention to cyber security and take it seriously from the start.

-1. Startups and Small BusinessesHave Lots of Data to Protect
+- Startups and Small businesses have Lots of Data to Protect

-Though small businesses and startups have lesser finances, they often collect large volumes of data.
-Many cyber criminals know this, and view this data as a valuable resource to access and steal personal information and intellectual property.
+Though small businesses and startups have fewer finances, they often collect large volumes of data.
+Many cybercriminals know this and view this data as a valuable resource to access and steal personal information and intellectual property.

-This data can be misused by cyber criminals to carry out identity fraud with Personally Identifiable Information (PII), carry out phishing attacks against customers by impersonating your company, trading or selling financial or personal data on the dark web to other cyber criminals, carrying out online transactions, or selling this information to your competitors.
+This data can be misused by cyber criminals to carry out identity fraud with Personally Identifiable Information (PII), carry out phishing attacks against customers by impersonating your company, trade or sell financial or personal data on the dark web to other cybercriminals, carry out online transactions, or selling this information to your competitors.
 These are some of the reasons why it is important for small businesses to protect their data.

 2. Cybercriminals Attack you to Target Bigger Companies you are Affiliated with

 Many times, cybercriminals attack small companies as a way to reach bigger organizations that they are affiliated with.
-For instance, in 2013, attackers stole data of Target by breaking into the systems of refrigeration, HVA, air conditioning, and heating subcontractor.
-This led to a breach of stolen data of 40 million customers.
+For instance, in 2013, attackers stole data from Target by breaking into the systems of refrigeration, HVA, air conditioning, and heating subcontractors.
+This led to a breach of stolen data for 40 million customers.

-3. Small Businesses have Lesser Resources to Spend on Cyber Security
+3. Small Businesses have fewer Resources to Spend on Cyber Security

-To set up their businesses, startups initially spend on labor and marketing costs, with cybersecurity as the last thing on their mind.
-Their focus in mainly on starting the new business, setting up processes, and taking over the market.
+To set up their businesses, startups initially spend on labor and marketing costs, with cybersecurity as the last thing on their minds.
+Their focus is mainly on starting a new business, setting up processes, and taking over the market.
 With limited capital, they also find it hard to employ cyber security personnel.
-Even by investing in anti-malware tools, they often don’t have the capability to keep a check on everything at all times.
-This makes them an easy target for cyber criminals.
+Even by investing in anti-malware tools, they often can’t keep a check on everything at all times.
+This makes them an easy target for cybercriminals.

 4. Small Businesses Need to Follow Government and Industry Regulations

 Small businesses need to comply with industry regulations and those set up by the government.
-Some of these include the Payment Card Industry Data Security Standards (PCI DSS) requirements that define set of rules to process and accept online payments, General Data Protection Regulation (GDPR), ISO 27001, and others.
-Failure to comply with applicable standards can have huge implications on the business.
+Some of these include the Payment Card Industry Data Security Standards (PCI DSS) requirements that define a set of rules to process and accept online payments, the General Data Protection Regulation (GDPR), ISO 27001, and others.
+Online payments in particular have become a common payment method in recent years, and most customers now expect them as an option.
+Your business may use Venmo, for example, but venmo recurring payments aren’t currently supported, so you’ll need to find another secure platform to take recurring payments on.
+Failure to comply with applicable standards can have huge implications for the business.

 5. Small Businesses Need to Protect their Brand Name and Reputation

-If a cyberattack results in the criminals succeeding to attack your IT infrastructure, website, or devices and steal the data, your customers will be hesitant to do business with you.
-In their eyes, you will be a liability and they will be more likely to do business with your competitors instead of risking their data.
-According to Sectigo’s 2021 Website Security and Threats Report,28% of small and medium business that suffered from data breach incidents had to face ‘severe’ to ‘very severe’ consequences.
+If a cyberattack results in criminals succeeding in attacking your IT infrastructure, website, or devices and stealing the data, your customers will be hesitant to do business with you.
+In their eyes, you will be a liability, and they will be more likely to do business with your competitors instead of risking their data.
+According to Sectigo’s 2021 Website Security and Threats Report,28% of small and medium businesses that suffered from data breach incidents had to face ‘severe’ to ‘very severe’ consequences.
 These included website downtime, reputational loss, and loss of customers and intellectual property.

 6. Data Breaches can be Caused by Insider Threats